Let's Talk About Fat

 With almost 77 percent of their calories coming from fat, avocados have more fat than some animal products.
 Sometimes called nature’s butter, avocados increase the ratio of HDL (“good”) cholesterol to LDL (“bad”) cholesterol.

 Not so long ago, coconut oil's high levels of saturated fats made it a dietary Darth Vader.
 Today, it’s a darling of the Paleo crowd and gaining increased acceptance as research points to its true benefits.
-Some studies have noted that countries with the highest intakes of coconut oil, such as the South Pacific and India, have the lowest rates of heart disease in the world.
+Some studies have noted that regions with the highest intakes of coconut oil, such as the South Pacific and India, have the lowest rates of heart disease in the world.

 Extra virgin olive oil